Local structure can identify and quantify influential global spreaders in large scale social networks: Method

+Now we demonstrate one example of how to improve other algorithms and introduce new quantification capabilities through the combination of our approach with the natural greedy algorithm (NGA) \cite{kempe2003maximizing,Chen2009}.
+We call this algorithm {\it Percolation-based greedy algorithm (PBGA)} : (i) We first find the best spreader $\tilde{v}_1$ with the maximal individual spreading power based on the estimator $\tilde{S}(\tilde{v}_1)$, (ii) then fix $\tilde{v}_1$ and find the second best spreader $\tilde{v}_2$ that maximizes the collective spreading power $\tilde{S} (\tilde{\mathcal{V}})$ for $\tilde{\mathcal{V}}=\{\tilde{v}_1, \tilde{v}_2\}$, and (iii) repeat this process $M$ times until $M$ spreaders $\tilde{\mathcal{V}} =\{\tilde{v}_1, \tilde{v}_2, \ldots \tilde{v}_M \}$ are selected.
+As a greedy algorithm, the PBGA maximizes the marginal gain in the objective function $\tilde{S}(\tilde{\mathcal{V}})$ at each step.
+Note that, replacing the objective function by the real spreading power in the above procedure would basically recover the NGA (see SI Sec.~IX for more details).

-We propose a percolation-based greedy algorithm (PBGA) (see Methods and SI.
-Sec.~IX), that adapts the natural greedy algorithm (NGA)~\cite{kempe2003maximizing}.
-As expected, simulation results show that the computational time of PBGA is almost independent of network size $N$ (Fig. 3).
-This reduction becomes significant for a world-wide OSN.
-In SI (Tabel S1), we summarize the theoretical time complexities of PBGA, NGA, and other widely used algorithms, including brute-force search (BFS), maximum degree (MD), maximum k-shell (MKS)\cite{kitsak2010identification}, genetic algorithm (GA), maximum betweenness (MB) \cite{Newman2001Betweenness}, maximum closeness (MC) \cite{freeman1979centrality}, maximum Katz (MK) index \cite{katz1953new}, eigenvector method (EM) \cite{bonacich1972factoring}, and maximal collective influence (MCI)~\cite{MM2015Nature}.
-Among these algorithms, only PBGA, MD and MCI have $N$-independent theoretical computational complexities.
+As expected, the simulation results show that the computational time in terms of execution count of PBGA is {independent} of network size $N$ (Fig. 3).
+This reduction becomes significant for a world-wide online social network with billions of nodes.
+In SI~Table, we compare and summarize the theoretical time complexities of our percolation-based greedy algorithm, natural greedy algorithm and other widely used algorithms, including brute-force search, genetic algorithm, maximum degree, maximum k-shell \cite{kitsak2010identification}, {degree discount heuristic~\cite{Chen2009},} maximum betweenness \cite{Newman2001Betweenness}, maximum closeness \cite{freeman1979centrality}, maximum Katz index \cite{katz1953new}, eigenvector method and maximal collective influence (MCI) ~\cite{MM2015Nature}. {Although, maximum degree, degree discount and MCI have $N$-independent theoretical computational complexities, the maximum degree and degree discount performance are much less than PBGA and MCI is much slower than PBGA.
+This is because MCI needs the information of the nodes up to a distance $\ell$ of the seed nodes.
+In real networks which are small-world, a small $\ell$ would lead to thousands or more nodes.
+On the other hand, PBGA's complexity depends on $s^*$, which is independent of the small-world effect. }{Fig.~S16 in the SI presents a graphical illustration of this difference.}